rajeshkmalla/CDFQA/README.md

 ## Python codes for executing on quantum computers

-The Run_on_quantum_computer.ipynb file includes constructing the feed-back based circuits and the procedure for running the circuits iteratively on quantum computers.
+The Run_on_quantum_computer.ipynb file includes constructing the feed-back-based circuits and the procedure for running the circuits iteratively on quantum computers.
 The codes are mostly using the Qiskit package (https://github.com/qiskit).
 The file itself only contains the methods and results for running on a local simulator.
 If one wants to execute the circuits with real quantum computers, one can simply change the variable "backend" accordingly.